scenerygraphics/sciview-update-sites/README.md

-This repository manages the `sciview-ageratum` update site.
+This repository manages the sciview update sites `sciview-ageratum` update site.

+The latest stable release is `sciview-ageratum`.

+Information about the sciview update site strategy is available here https://docs.scenery.graphics/sciview/development/update-sites

+### Setting up the latest sciview

 1. Run the Fiji Updater (*Help › Update...*, the penultimate entry in the *Help ›* menu)